Compensation rising more rapidly in service sector than in goods-producing sector

 These data are a product of the BLS Employment Cost Trends program.
 Annual changes are December to December.
 The Employment Cost Index is a fixed-employment-weighted index that tracks quarterly changes in labor costs, free from the influence of employment shifts among occupations and industries.
 Find out more in Employment Cost Indexes, 1975-98, BLS Bulletin 2514.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Compensation rising more rapidly in service sector than in goods-producing sector on the Internet at http://www.bls.gov/opub/ted/1999/nov/wk1/art05.htm (visited May 19, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Compensation rising more rapidly in service sector than in goods-producing sector on the Internet at https://www.bls.gov/opub/ted/1999/nov/wk1/art05.htm (visited October 28, 2020).